page transition image

 The Golden Ellipse only works when everything is reduced to essentials, and this reference shows that idea at its cleanest.
 It was designed as a complete object rather than a movement with a strap added later.
 It wears exactly as a proper 1970s dress watch should.
 Light, balanced, and intentional.

 Onyx dials were never casual choices at Patek Philippe.
 They were difficult to cut, easy to crack, and offered no margin for error.
 Most did not survive decades of wear or service.
-Finding one that remains intact and clean is the exception.
+Finding one that remains intact and clean is difficult.
+The fully integrated 18k white gold bracelet and bezel complete the design.
+This is not an Ellipse adapted to a bracelet.
+It was conceived this way from the start.

 Condition is excellent overall.
 The onyx dial is perfect.
 The hands are clean.
 The case is very well preserved.
 The bracelet remains tight and presents beautifully.
-The crystal is in good condition.
+The crystal is in good condition, with a very small scratch between three and four o’clock that requires great scrutiny to notice.
+The watch comes full set with its original box and papers.

+This is not a loud or complicated Patek Philippe.
+It is a study in restraint and execution.
+The kind of watch that rewards people who understand design rather than chase size or features.
 It works as a true dress watch or as a cornerstone for a collection built around form and material.
 Rare in practice, disciplined in design, and increasingly difficult to replace in this condition.

 Bracelet extension, cutting, or sizing is available upon request through our professional in-house jewelers.